NOAA’s National Weather Service (NWS) has announced the cancellation of SKYWARN™ Recognition Day (SRD) 2025.

 As always, if there is an EVA, a docking, or an undocking; the ARISS radios are turned off as part of the safety protocol.

-Ham TV is CONFIGURED.
-Default mode is for scheduled digital amateur television operations (2395.00 MHz).
+Ham TV is configured for scheduled digital amateur television operations (2395.00 MHz).

 Note, all times are approximate.
 It is recommended that you do your own orbital prediction or start listening about 10 minutes before the listed time.